Principles, Policies and Procedures for Managing Conflicts of Interest

 - The commercial supporters of such activities have no control over or input into the planning, content, execution, or evaluation of the activity;

-- Payment of honoraria and reimbursement of out-of-pocket expenses for faculty is reasonable, customary and proper, and in accordance with the AUA Stipend and Honoraria Policy;
+- Payment of honoraria and reimbursement of out-of-pocket expenses for faculty is reasonable, customary and proper, and in accordance with the AUA Honoraria Policy;

 - Any and all commercial support, including any “in-kind” support, is acknowledged to the learners prior to any activity;

-- All relevant financial relationships of everyone who has any control over educational content, including planners, faculty, authors, content reviewers, and staff will be disclosed to the learners and will include:
+- All relevant financial relationships of everyone who has any control over educational content (including planners, faculty, authors, COI reviewers and staff) will be disclosed to the learners and will include:

 - The name of the individual

-- The name of the commercial interest(s) (Disclosure must never include the use of a trade name or a product-group message);
+- The name of the ineligible company (disclosure must never include the use of a trade name or a product-group message)

-- The nature of the relationship the person has with each commercial interest
+- The nature of the relationship the person has with each ineligible company

 - For an individual with no relevant financial relationship, the learners must be informed that no relevant financial relationship exists

-- An individual who refuses to disclose relevant financial relationships or fraudulently discloses such relationships will be disqualified from being a planning committee member, a teacher, or an author of CME, and cannot have control of, or responsibility for, the development, management, presentation, or evaluation of the CME activity
+- An individual who refuses to disclose relevant financial relationships or fraudulently discloses such relationships will be disqualified from being a planner, faculty, editor, or an author of Accredited Continuing Education (CE), and cannot have control of, or responsibility for, the development, management, presentation, or evaluation of the CE activity

 - No funds originating from commercial sources are used to pay travel, lodging, registration fees, honoraria or personal expenses for non-faculty attendees, and only modest meals or social events held as part of the activity are subsidized.

-All participants in activities sponsored by AUA's Office of Education must comply also with the requirements of the Educational Content Review process of that Office.
+All individuals in control of the content of an accredited CE activity developed by AUA’s Office of Education must comply with the requirements of the COI Review process.

-- Journal of Urology.
-To comply with current standards for scientific journals, when relevant, authors submitting manuscripts to the The Journal of Urology ® and external peer reviewers of manuscripts are responsible for recognizing and disclosing conflicts relevant to their work or review:
+To comply with current standards for scientific journals, when relevant, authors submitting manuscripts to The Journal of Urology®, Urology Practice® or JU Open Plus and external peer reviewers of manuscripts are responsible for recognizing and disclosing conflicts relevant to their work or review: